dbcli/mssql-cli/doc/installation_guide.md

 # macOS Installation

-On Linux, Python 2.7 is generally pre-installed.
+On macOS, Python 2.7 is generally pre-installed.
 You may have to upgrade pip with the following easy_install commands.

 ```shell
 $ sudo easy_install pip